tomp31/RiichiUKRankingSystem/mers-vs-rukrs.md

 Longer tournaments should continue to count more than shorter ones.
 ​

-### Don't try to estimate opponent skill

-​
-Instead of imperfect implementations of estimates of opponent skill, all hanchan are considered equally.
-​

-It would be desirable to consider opponent skill, but this requires significant effort to track.
-We hope that treating all hanchan equally is a simple fix which is no less viable than the existing implementation of MERS.

-### Focus on amount of play, not just number of tournaments
+### Change: Focus on amount of play, not just number of tournaments

 MERS is often interested in how many tournaments you have attended.